The Governance Layer of AI-Powered Operational Intelligence

 How much access should AI actually have?

-Recently, during a demonstration of TDXchange with a large pharmaceutical company, this exact topic became one of the most important discussions of the session.
-What started as a conversation about AI-powered administration and operational intelligence quickly evolved into a broader discussion about security, compliance, governance, and trust.
+This topic recently became one of the most important discussions during a TDXchange demonstration with a large pharmaceutical company.
+What began as a conversation about AI-powered operational intelligence quickly evolved into a broader discussion about security, compliance, governance, and trust.

 Key Takeaways